chazzka/clanekcathedral/clanek.md

 Again, we first perform the fitting operation on the regular datapoints.
 Then we get different, similar dataset composed of regular datapoints and novelty datapoints.
 Note that Scikit's OneClass SVM implementation - as opposed to Isolation Forest - requires data to be normalized between 0 and 1.
-For this, we use S
+For this, we use Scikit's StandardScaler which can perform data-relative scaling.

 TODO: - STEJNY EXAMPLE JAKO U ISOLATION FORESTU ALE S TIMTO